 Description: Scanner.exe is not essential for Windows and will often cause problems.
 The Scanner.exe file is located in a subfolder of "C:\Program Files".

 The Scanner.exe file is not a Windows system file.
-Scanner.exe is able to monitor applications and record keyboard and mouse inputs.
-Therefore the technical security rating is 20% dangerous, however you should also read the user reviews.
+Some people think it is not dangerous.
+The program is not visible.
+The software starts upon Windows startup (see Registry key: Run).
+Scanner.exe is able to monitor applications.
+Therefore the technical security rating is 0% dangerous, however you should also read the user reviews.

 Recommended: Identify Scanner.exe related errors